theopenlane/openlane-infra/charts/grafana/HELM.md

 ## Description

-Reusable chart for defining a GCP Project and its common resources
+A Helm chart to deploy External Secrets Operator on GKE clusters for Openlane

 ## Source Code